okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/oie-embedded-sdk-use-case-custom-pwd-recovery-mfa/main/index.md

       </a>
     ```

-   Replace the `${resetPasswordLink}` variable with the URL for the endpoint in your application that will process the magic link.
+   Replace the `${resetPasswordLink}` variable with the URL for the endpoint in your application that processes the magic link.
 You must append the `${oneTimePassword}` and `${request.relayState}` variables as query parameter values.
 For example, if you're using one of the sample apps, the updated link is as follows:

    <StackSnippet snippet="emailtemplate" />

-1. Click **Save** and close the dialog window.
+1. Click **Save** and close the dialog.

 ## Update your Sign-In Widget integration

-Now to implement the endpoint you linked to in the revised **Forgot Password** email template.
+Now to implement the endpoint that you linked to in the revised **Forgot Password** email template.
-If you're using the Sign-in Widget, execute the following steps.
+If you're using the Sign-In Widget, execute the following steps.
 If your app uses the SDK, go to [Update your SDK integration](#update-your-sdk-integration).

 ### Summary of steps